jmdigiorgio/voxproc-front/README.md

 # xtelegraph-front
-The frontend for xTelegraph, a service that turns posts from X and similar apps into a personalized radio station.
+The frontend for xTelegraph, a service that turns posts from X and similar apps into a personalized audio stream.